 Low-Incline Dumbbell Bench Press

-Although the barbell incline bench press is the heaviest compound lift for your upper chest, the electromyography research of Dr Bret Contreras found that it’s the dumbbell incline bench press that’s the best exercise for stimulating the upper chest in particular.
-This is likely because with the barbell variation, the barbell prevents your arms from drifting apart as you lift.
-With the dumbbell variation, your upper chest needs to not only lift the weights up, but also hug them together—adding in a bit of a fly movement.
+The incline dumbbell bench press is the best exercise for building a lagging upper chest.
+Although the barbell incline bench press is the heaviest compound lift for your upper chest, the electromyography research of Dr Contreras found that it’s the dumbbell incline bench press that’s the best exercise for stimulating the upper chest in particular.
+This is likely because, with the barbell variation, the barbell prevents your arms from drifting apart as you lift.
+With the dumbbell variation, your upper chest needs to not only lift the weights up but also hug them together, adding in a bit of a fly movement.

 - The Setup.
 There are two tricks to ensuring that the incline bench press targets your upper chest.
 First, set the angle of your bench to 30–45 degrees.
 The steeper the angle, the more you’ll transform the incline bench press from a chest exercise into a shoulder exercise (study).
 Second, if you tuck your elbows to around 45 degrees, the range of motion will line up better with the line of pull of your upper chest muscles (study).
 Other than that, use the same setup as with the regular bench press: feet firmly planted, back firmly arched, and shoulder blades driven down into the bench.

 - The lift.
 Lift explosively, trying to accelerate the dumbbells.

 - The lower.
 Lower the weight under control, neither rushing nor dawdling, until your chest is fully stretched out.

 Incline Bench Press Variations: